Saturday, June 14, 2025

 Obese people in office chair vs gaming chair

-An obese person may find a mid-back office chairs harder to adapt to than a full-back gaming chair.
+An obese person may find a mid-back office chair harder to adapt to than a full-back gaming chair.

 Obese people suffer from weaker joint strength, chronic musculoskeletal pain, foot problems, lethargy, and worse.
 The problem with mid-back ergonomic office chairs is that they force users to sit upright at all times.